 How to Build an Emergency Fund from Scratch

 An emergency fund is the foundation of financial security.
 Itβs the money that stands between you and a crisis β a job loss, medical bill, car repair, or any unexpected expense that could otherwise send you spiraling into debt.
+According to the Federal Reserveβs annual survey, roughly 37% of Americans say they would struggle to cover an unexpected $400 expense.
+If that sounds familiar, building an emergency fund should be your first financial priority β and this guide will show you exactly how to do it.

 How Much Do You Need?